MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

   - D365CE
 ---

-# Run canvas apps and model-driven apps on a mobile device
+# Run model-driven apps and canvas apps on Power Apps mobile

 When you create an app, or someone shares an app with you&mdash;either a canvas app or model-driven app&mdash;you can run that app on iOS and Android devices by using the Power Apps mobile app.
 If you're on a Windows device, you can only run canvas apps; model-driven apps aren't supported on the Power Apps mobile app for Windows devices.
 In this topic, you'll learn how to get started and run a canvas app and a model-driven app on your mobile device.

 To learn how to use model-driven apps running on the Power Apps mobile app, see [User Guide for model-driven apps running on the Power Apps mobile app](use-custom-model-driven-app-on-mobile.md).